The RulesThe Rules

 Restricted and Limited Plants (What Not to Bring)

 - This event is for Scott Arboretum members only.
-Join now or volunteers will be available on Friday and Saturday to review and renew memberships or help you join as a new member.
+Join now or volunteers will be available on Friday and Saturday to review and renew memberships or help you join.
 Please bring your current membership card to the event.

-- Perennials, tender perennials, annuals, trees, shrubs, and vegetables are all welcome.
+- Perennials, tender perennials, annuals, trees, shrubs, water garden plants and vegetables are all welcome.